-Participation in the discussion forums is optional, and we encourage students to use the discussion forum to ask questions about concepts from lectures, lecture exercises and labs, and to post photos of their lab results each week.
+Participation in the discussion forum is optional, and we encourage students to use the discussion forum to ask questions about concepts from lectures, lecture exercises and labs, and to post photos of their lab result.
 You should not directly discuss answers to homeworks or post walk-throughs of the solutions.